MonirZaman/MonirZaman.github.io/_posts/2023-05-06-My-reading-notes-for-Large-Language-Models.md

 Byte Pair Encoding (BPE) and SentencePiece are both subword tokenization methods that are used in NLP.
 BPE is a data-driven method that iteratively replaces the most frequent pair of bytes in a sequence with a single, unused byte.
 Subword tokenization with BPE helps in effectively tackling the concerns of out-of-vocabulary words.
 SentencePiece is an unsupervised text tokenizer and detokenizer mainly for Neural Network-based text generation systems where the vocabulary size is predetermined prior to the neural model training

 **Positional embedding**
 Positional embeddings are added to the word embeddings once before the first layer.
-Each position t within the sequence gets different embedding if t = 2 i is even then use sine function if t is odd then consine function.
+Each position t within the sequence gets different embedding when t is even then use sine function if t is odd then consine function.
 - [Referrence](https://towardsdatascience.com/understanding-positional-encoding-in-transformers-dc6bafc021ab)